Overview

 My workflow is based on Yami’s.
 Here’s a video of him showing it in action:

 In the video he only weights paints a simple meta-rig, but when weight painting a proper control-rig, instead of starting with the clavicle, one should start with the uppermost arm bone.
-Other than that, one simply works ones way down every bone chain of the rig.
+Other than that, one simply works one’s way down every bone chain of the rig.
 For the hand, one has the hand bone and one of the palm bones unlocked.
-Then one slowly makes ones way down the finger and repeats it again for the next palm bone, also unlocking the hand bone again.
+Then one slowly makes ones way down the finger and repeats it again for the next palm bone, also unlocking the hand bone once more.
 This is the most tedious weight painting area but a necessary evil.

 Here’s a less strict version of the workflow, which I also quite like.
 It doesn’t rely on locking bone groups, which makes it more flexible and fast.